 Business Transition Strategies (BTS) is a mergers and acquisitions (M&A) firm focused on the lower-mid market.
-We sell and advise private companies, generally with revenues between $2 million and $20 million.
+We provide buy-side and sell-side M&A advisory services to private companies, generally with revenues between $2 million and $20 million mostly within New England and New York.
 Our range of services are designed to help owners prepare and complete a transfer.
 With offices in New Hampshire and Massachusetts we are well positioned to serve New England and beyond.

 Our advisors work as a team bringing a diversity of perspectives and talents to each engagement.
 Our team includes business owners, high level managers, sales professionals, business consultants and finance experts.
 We have been where you are now and draw upon over three decades of experience to help you.
 Our emphasis is on generating the best return on investment for owners.
 Our team members also can help owners prepare for the transition down the road, and make changes that will enhance values.